cc [ flag... ] file... –ldevinfo [ library... ] #include <libdevinfo.h>

 data defined for all device nodes (attributes)

-properties specific to each device
+properties specific to nodes

 Minor nodes contain information exported by the device for creating special files for the device.
 Each device node has 0 or more minor nodes associated with it.
-A list minor nodes (di_minor_t) may be obtained by making successive calls to di_minor_next(3DEVINFO) until DI_MINOR_NIL is returned.
+A list of minor nodes (di_minor_t) can be obtained by making successive calls to di_minor_next(3DEVINFO) until DI_MINOR_NIL is returned.
 For each minor node, di_minor_devt(3DEVINFO) and related interfaces are called to get minor node data.

 Using libdevinfo involves three steps:

 Traversing the device tree to get information of interest

 A snapshot of the device tree is created by calling di_init(3DEVINFO) and destroyed by calling di_fini(3DEVINFO).
 An application can specify the data to be included in the snapshot (full or partial tree, include or exclude properties and minor nodes) and get a handle to the root of the device tree.
 See di_init(3DEVINFO) for details.
 The application then traverses the device tree in the snapshot to obtain device configuration data.